Project Off Track? How to Decide Whether to Replan, Restart, or Stop

 Projects improve faster when teams focus on learning rather than blame.

-Step 3: Make your Action Plan - Replan, Restart, or Stop
+Step 3: Decide: Replan, Reset, or Stop

 Once you understand what’s happening, make a clear decision.